 What Effect Does a Shutdown Have on the U.S. Immigration System?

 A partial government shutdown has both a short- and long-term impact, depending on how long the shutdown lasts.
 Approximately 25 percent of government functions cease operations.
 Affected agencies include the Department of Homeland Security, the Department of State, and the Department of Justice.

 Most agency personnel of the Department of Homeland Security are furloughed (temporarily laid off) during a shutdown except for those who perform essential or critical functions, such as Customs and Border Protection at ports of entry.
 However, non-essential functions that are not fee-based will cease.

 - Office of the Citizenship and Immigration Services Ombudsman: Its website is inactive until funding resumes.
 It also ceases handling requests for case assistance.

-- U.S. Citizenship and Immigration Services (USCIS): USCIS is fee-based, therefore operations continue during a shutdown, except for some programs that are funded through appropriations.
+- U.S. Citizenship and Immigration Services (USCIS): USCIS is fee-based.
+Therefore, operations continue during a shutdown (except for some programs that application fees pay for).
 The E-Verify system is not operational during a shutdown.

 - Customs and Border Protection (CBP): Essential functions, such as inspections and law enforcement at ports of entry, remain operational.
-However, CBP ceases handling applications until funding is resumed.
+However, CBP will not be handling applications again until it has funding.

 - Department of Labor: Up until September 2019, Labor Department operations continue even during a shutdown.
-The department is funded by a separate bill that was signed by the president in September 2018.
+A separate bill, signed by the president in September 2018, funds this department.
 After September, of course, this agency could also be affected in a shutdown.